Proton

 password policy

-Password policies are essential for businesses these days because the number of attacks is on the rise(new window), and the damage they can cause is growing exponentially.
-One of the most common vulnerabilities for businesses of all sizes is their passwords.
+Password policies are essential because weak passwords are one of the most common vulnerabilities for businesses of all sizes.
 Since they’re the entry point for almost every account, they’re also one of the most critical points in your entire security infrastructure.

-The first step to protect your business is to have strong passwords, and the best way to enforce that is by having a strong password policy for your team.
-In this article we share some password policy best practices you can use to keep your company safe.
+The first step to protect your business is to have strong passwords — and the best way to enforce that is by having a strong password policy for your team.
+In this article, we share some corporate password policy best practices you can use to keep your company safe.

 Password policy tip 1: Use random passwords with a minimum length

-Your password policy should be clear that all passwords must be fully randomized — so created by using a password generator, not a human mind.
-Humans will generally create passwords that are easy to remember, rather than made to withstand attack.
+Your password policy should be clear that all passwords must be fully randomized, which means they should be created using a password generator, not a human mind.
+Humans will generally create passwords that are easy to remember, rather than hard to figure out.
 As a result, they are vulnerable to brute-force attacks, in which attackers will use software to “guess” users’ passwords.

 Randomization isn’t the only way to create strong passwords.
-Another way to increase password strength is to simply make a password longer, at least 16 or so characters, though more is better.
-This is again to make things harder for hackers, as the longer the password, the more work it is for them to guess it.
+Another way to increase password strength is to make a password longer, at least 16 characters, though more is better.
+The longer your password is, the more work it is for hackers to guess it.

 Random passwords do have a downside — they’re very hard to remember.
 There are several ways around this issue, but the simplest is to choose an approach that combines password length and memorization.
 Passphrases are perfect for this.

-We go into more detail in our article comparing passphrases vs. passwords, but in short, passphrases are long chains of easily remembered words.
+We go into more detail in our article comparing passphrases and passwords, but in short, passphrases are long chains of easily remembered words.
 Think of an unusual string of words such as “mortician profusely decent easeful”.
 The length makes it hard to crack while still being easy to remember (or at least easier to remember than a string of random characters).
-A passphrase is great for any account, but the primary use case is to unlock your password manager, which we’ll discuss more later in this article.
+A passphrase is great for any account, but its primary use case should be to unlock your password manager, which we’ll discuss later in this article.

 Password policy tip 2: Never reuse passwords

-Another important thing that should be part of any password policy is that you should never reuse passwords.
-This means all your accounts should have their own unique passwords, and you should never recycle old passwords.
-For every new account you create, you need to generate a new, random password.
+The foundation of any good password policy is don’t reuse passwords.
+This means all your accounts should have unique passwords, and you should never recycle old passwords.
+You should generate a new, random password for every new account you create.

 This type of attack is very common, but you can protect yourself from it by never reusing passwords and ensuring your team members don’t, either.
 Make sure your password policy states that employees must create unique passwords for each account and make it easy for them to do so.